-- When the Connection status switch is set to True, each new instance of the Query Tool will display connection and transaction status. - Use the Connection status refresh rate field to specify the number of seconds between connection/transaction status updates. - Use the Query info notifier timeout field to control the behaviour of the notifier that is displayed when query execution completes.
-A value of -1 will disable the notifier, and a value of 0 will display it until clicked.
-If a positive value above zero is specified, the notifier will be displayed for the specified number of seconds.
-The default is 5.
+- When the Connection status switch is set to True, each new instance of the Query Tool will display connection and transaction status. - Use the Connection status refresh rate field to specify the number of seconds between connection/transaction status updates. - When the Show query success notification? switch is set to True, the Query Tool will show notifications on successful query execution.

-Themes Brace matching?
-User language Specifies whether or not to highlight matched braces in the editor.
-Paths Binary paths Code folding?
-Help Enable or disable code folding.
-In plain text mode, this will have no Query Tool effect as code folding is always disabled in that mode.
-Disabling will Auto completion improve editor performance with large files.
-Display Font size 1 Editor The font size to use for the SOL text boxes and editors.
-The value Explain specified is in "em" units, in which 1 is the default relative font size.
-For Keyboard shortcuts example, to increase the font size by 20 percent use a value of 1.2, or to Options reduce by 20 percent, use a value of 0.8.
+Preferences ~ > Keyboard shortcuts ERD tool Keyboard shortcuts Brace matching?
+Specifies whether or not to highlight matched braces in the editor.
+Options Code folding? ✓ Graphs Display ✓ Miscellaneous Enable or disable code folding.
+In plain text mode, this will have no effect as code folding is always disabled in that mode.
+Disabling will improve editor performance with large files.
+Themes Font size 1 User language Paths Binary paths Help Query Tool The font size to use for the SQL text boxes and editors.
+The value specified is in "em" units, in which 1 is the default relative font size.
+For example, to increase the font size by 20 percent use a value of 1.2, or to reduce by 20 percent, use a value of 0.8.
 Minimum 0.1, maximum 10.
-Results grid Insert bracket pairs?
-SQL formatting CSV/TXT Output moert bracket pans: Considion whether or not to incort poined broakets in the editor Schema Diff Specifies whether or not to insert paired brackets in the editor.
-Display Line wrapping?
-Storage Specifies whether or not to wrap SQL code in the editor.
-Options Plain text mode?
+Auto completion CSV/TXT Output Display Insert bracket pairs?
+Specifies whether or not to insert paired brackets in the editor.
+Editor Line wrapping?
+Explain Graph Visualiser Keyboard shortcuts Options Results grid Plain text mode?
+Specifies whether or not to wrap SQL code in the editor.
+When set to True, keywords won't be highlighted and code folding will be disabled.
+Plain text mode will improve editor performance with large file SQL formatting Schema Diff Display Storage Show View/Edit Data Promotion Warning?
+If set to True, View/Edit Data tool will show promote to Query tool confir dialog on query edit. × Cancel Save